Red Emmerson

-Archie Aldis "Red" Emmerson (born 1929) is the founder of Sierra Pacific Industries, a lumber products company that operates in California, Oregon and Washington.
-With 2.33 million acres, Emmerson and his family rank as America’s largest private landowners, according to a profile by Eric O’Keefe in the 2021 Land Report 100.
+Archie Aldis "Red" Emmerson (born 1929) is an American billionaire businessman, and the founder of Sierra Pacific Industries, a lumber products company that operates in California, Oregon and Washington.
+With 2.33 million acres, Emmerson and his family rank as America's largest private landowners, according to a profile by Eric O’Keefe in the 2021 Land Report 100.
+As of March 2024, they had a net worth of US$5.4 billion.

 Early life

 Born in Grand Ronde, Oregon in 1929, and lived his early years in meager surroundings.
 He attended school while his father, R.H.
 "Curly" Emmerson built sawmills in Oregon and California.

 Career

 In 1948, at age 19, Emmerson arrived in Arcata, California where he began working in mills learning as much as he could about every job in the plant.

-In 1949 Emmerson and his father formed a partnership and went into the lumber business together, eventually producing manufacturing facilities in the northwest.
+In 1949, Emmerson and his father formed a partnership and went into the lumber business together, eventually producing manufacturing facilities in the northwest.
 Under Emmerson's management the company grew into Sierra Pacific Industries (SPI) – now the second largest lumber producer in the U.S.

 According to the Land Report 100, the Emmerson family is the largest private landowner in the United States.